wirebits/PicoHID-Scripter/README.md

 WAIT 1000
 SCODE ENTER
 WAIT 1000
-WRITE Hello World!
-This is a test for Raspberry Pi Pico script developed by PicoHID Scripter!
+WRITE This is a test for Raspberry Pi Pico script developed by PicoHID Scripter!
 ```
 after click on ```Convert``` button, the circuit python script of the following mnemonic is :<br>